Housing

 Our work on housing

-- Building the right home was issued in 2016 by NHS England, the LGA and ADASS as part of the Transforming Care Programme.
-The guidance supports NHS and local authority commissioners to work with housing providers to expand the housing options available for people with a learning disability and autistic people, particularly for those people at risk of admission to a mental health hospital, or ready to leave hospital.
-The guidance will be reviewed in the course of 2022/23, in the light of current needs and requirements and in line with the work of the Ministerially led Building the Right Support Delivery Board.
+In 2016, we published Building the right home.
+This guidance supports NHS and local authority commissioners to work with housing providers to expand the housing options available for people with a learning disability and autistic people, particularly those at risk of admission to a mental health hospital or ready to leave hospital.

-- We have a housing team made up of regional NHS England housing leads who support integrated care systems to plan for housing and access NHS capital grants to support delivery.
+We also have a dedicated housing team made up of regional NHS England senior housing managers.
+They support integrated care system partners to plan for housing and help them access NHS capital grants to support delivery.

 Personal stories